 Remember that your healthcare team is the single best source of medical advice regarding your health.
 Please consult your healthcare team if you have any questions about your treatment.

-MONJUVI is not chemotherapy, which makes it different from some of the other DLBCL treatments you may have taken or read about.
+MONJUVI is not chemotherapy, which makes it unique from some of the other DLBCL treatments you may have taken or read about.

 MONJUVI is targeted immunotherapy, which means it helps the immune system find and kill cancerous cells.
 Because of the way MONJUVI works with your immune system, treatment is given on a long-term basis to help you achieve and maintain control of your disease.